Dmitriyrus99/custom-erpnext/ferum_custom/docs/glossary_appendix.md

 ### DocType

 - In Frappe/ERPNext, a DocType is essentially a data model (like a table) plus form definition.
-- We created custom DocTypes such as ServiceProject, ServiceRequest, etc., each with fields and logic.
+- We created custom DocTypes (and extended standard ones) such as Project, Issue, etc., each with fields and logic.

+### Project

-ServiceProject: A maintenance contract or project record, grouping service requests under a particular client contract.
+- A standard DocType for maintenance contracts or projects, grouping issues under a particular client contract.

-### ServiceObject
+### Asset

-- A piece of equipment or a site location that is serviced.
+- A piece of equipment or a site location that is serviced (standard ERPNext DocType).
 - E.g., a fire alarm control panel, a sprinkler system, etc., belonging to a customer.

-### ProjectObjectItem

-- A child record linking a ServiceObject to a ServiceProject, used to list all objects under a contract.

-### ServiceRequest
+### Issue

-- A ticket representing a maintenance issue or service call.
+- A ticket representing a maintenance issue or service call (standard ERPNext DocType).
 - Contains issue details, status, etc., similar to a work order.

-### ServiceReport
+### Timesheet

-- Also called an Act of Completed Work, this is the report/document that details what work was done for a service request.
+- This is a report/document that details work time for an issue (standard ERPNext DocType).
-- Usually corresponds 1:1 with a completed ServiceRequest.
+- Usually corresponds 1:1 with a resolved Issue.

+### Time Log (Timesheet Detail)

-Work Item (ServiceReportWorkItem): An entry in a ServiceReport listing a specific task or part, quantity, and cost.
+- An entry in a Timesheet listing specific activities, hours, and descriptions.
 ### Attachment (CustomAttachment)

-- A file (image, PDF, etc.) uploaded to the system and linked to other records (requests, reports, invoices).
+CustomAttachment records are linked to parent documents directly (e.g., File DocType) or via child tables in some cases.
 - We unified attachments under this doctype for easier management.

 ### Invoice